practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Modula-2/Mocka Modula-2 compiler/README.md

 After the installation of the guest OS, for convenience (shared clipboard service etc) I additionally mounted and installed the Guest Additions (GA) in the **Xubuntu 18.04.5 LTS (32-bit)** guest OS: [Guest Additions](https://www.virtualbox.org/manual/topics/guestadditions.html), something which I highly recommend to do.
 Here's a rough description:

-- on the top menu of the virtual machine, go to "Devices", then press on menu item "Insert Guest Additions Cd image..."
+- on the top menu of the virtual machine, go to "Devices", then press on menu item "Insert Guest Additions CD image..."
 - at its just created desktop symbol, run at its right mouse button menu the "Mount Volume" command
 - open this volume (again, a right mouse button menu item) and do "Open Terminal Here" in the opened directory, again a right mouse button menu item
 - now you can list the directory content with the _$ ls -1_ command for example: